 Aflibercept injection may cause side effects.
 Tell your doctor if any of these symptoms are severe or do not go away: feeling that something is in your eyeteary eyes

 Some side effects can be serious.
-If you experience any of these symptoms, call your doctor immediately or get emergency medical treatment: eye redness or painblurred visioneye sensitivity to lightchange in visionbleeding in or around the eyeseeing ''floaters'' or small specksseeing flashes of lightschest painshortness of breathsweatingslow or difficult speechdizziness or faintnessweakness or numbness of an arm or leg
+If you experience any of these symptoms, call your doctor immediately or get emergency medical treatment: eye redness or paineye sensitivity to lightdecrease or changes in visionbleeding in or around the eyeseeing ''floaters'' or small specksinjection site painseeing flashes of lightschest painshortness of breathsweatingslow or difficult speechdizziness or faintnessweakness or numbness of an arm or leg

 Aflibercept injection may cause other side effects.
 Call your doctor if you have any unusual problems while receiving this medication.